alphagov/paas-tech-docs/source/documentation/responsibility_model/responsibility_model.md

 GOV.UK PaaS provides a set of [standard buildpacks](/deploying_apps.html#buildpacks).
 If you're new to working in the cloud or have a small development team, we recommend using a standard buildpack to deploy your app.
 This maximises the support you receive from GOV.UK PaaS.

-If you use a standard buildpack, you are responsible for:
+If you use a standard buildpack, you’re responsible for:

 - keeping your app secure
 - making sure your app works with new buildpack versions
 - redeploying your app so your app uses the latest version of the standard buildpack

-The GOV.UK PaaS team is responsible for providing:
+The GOV.UK PaaS team is responsible for providing updates and security patches for the:

-- security patches for the build environment
+- build environment
 - language runtime
 - base operating system libraries
-- the Linux kernel
+- Linux kernel

 ## Custom buildpack responsibilities

 A standard buildpack may not work for your app, for example if you want to use a language GOV.UK PaaS does not support.
 You can use a [custom buildpack](/deploying_apps.html#how-to-use-custom-buildpacks) to deploy your app instead of a standard buildpack.

-If you use a custom buildpack, you are responsible for:
+If you use a custom buildpack, you’re responsible for:

 - keeping your app secure
 - your custom buildpack's security, including your app's build environment and language runtime
 - making sure your app works with new operating system versions
 - redeploying your app so your app uses the latest operating system libraries

-The GOV.UK PaaS team is responsible for providing:
+The GOV.UK PaaS team is responsible for providing updates and security patches for the:

-- security patches for the base operating system libraries
+- base operating system libraries
-- the Linux kernel
+- Linux kernel

 ## Docker image responsibilities

 You can use a [Docker image](/deploying_apps.html#deploy-a-docker-image) to deploy your app instead of a buildpack.
-You can do this if you were already running your app in a Docker image and are migrating your app to the GOV.UK PaaS.
+You can do this if you are already running your app in a Docker image and are migrating your app to the GOV.UK PaaS.

-If you use a Docker image, you are responsible for:
+If you use a Docker image, you’re responsible for:

 - keeping your app secure
 - your Docker image's security, including your app's build environment, language runtime and operating system

-The GOV.UK PaaS team is responsible for providing security patches for the Linux kernel.
+The GOV.UK PaaS team is responsible for providing updates and security patches for the Linux kernel.

 ## Custom buildpacks compared to Docker images